sumitchowdhury512/OnlineCouresUI/README.md

 Online Course App
-This is a mobile application for online courses made with Flutter.
+This is a application for online courses made with Flutter.
 It is designed to provide a seamless learning experience for students and instructors alike.

 Features
 The app has the following features: